Surveys actually suggest that among phobias, including the fear of death, public speaking is the spooky monster that comes out on top.

 When it’s time to stand up and speak, do you feel a surge of creepy, cold adrenaline?
-Of course you do.
+As though for a moment, a monster is bearing down on you?
+Chances are you do.
 It’s a human reaction to being the center of attention.
 Everyone is subject to scary, nervous energy when standing to speak.

-Here’s a secret known by athletes and performing ghouls: Harnessed adrenaline can be a very good thing, because it gives you a heightened platform of energy that elevates your power and performance.
+Here’s a secret to help you outwit the monster.
+Harnessed adrenaline can be a very good thing, because it gives you a heightened platform of energy that elevates your power and performance.
 For members of the audience, your adrenaline kicks up the electricity in the room and their experience is more vivid.

 - Know your material inside and out.
 Submerge your psyche in it so you can be conversational.
 Use bullets but don’t rely on notes.
 If you memorize anything, memorize your opening lines so you can say them without thinking.
 This will help you push through the “adrenaline wall,” which happens in the first 30 seconds.

 - Welcome Your MOJO.
 Watch for the adrenaline to show up and don’t let it surprise you.
 Determine how adrenaline manifests for you—butterflies, palpitations or racing thoughts—and begin to expect these symptoms as a natural prelude to speaking.
 As soon as the symptoms show up, say to yourself, “Oh, good.
 My MOJO is here!”
 It’s true!
 When you harness adrenaline, you command the room.
 Why would you want to resist this power?
 The challenge is not overcoming nervousness, it is turning fear into energy before you begin over-thinking the process.